rubensousa/DpadRecyclerView/docs/migrating_leanback.md

 ## Item spacing

-There's no public API for item spacings at the layout level for `DpadRecyclerView`.
-Please use the standard `RecyclerView.ItemDecoration` API for this.
+There's no public API for item spacings at the layout level for `DpadRecyclerView` like `setItemSpacing` from `BaseGridView`.

-This library provides some that might be helpful: [Decorator](https://github.com/rubensousa/Decorator/)
+However, we can use the standard `RecyclerView.ItemDecoration` API for this.

+`DpadRecyclerView` ships with `DpadLinearSpacingDecoration` and `DpadGridSpacingDecoration` to achieve the same effect.

+Please check the examples in the recipes at [Spacing](recipes/spacing.md).

 ## Presenters